 , and Nastassja Schmiedt

 ), with his traditional greeting of, "Good morning!
 And in case I don't see you, good afternoon, good evening, and good night", before a mysterious object falls from the sky and lands near his car.
-When Truman looks up, however, the sky is clear and offers no explanation for the object, which is obviously a studio light.
+When Truman looks up, however, the sky is clear and offers no explanation for the object, which we can see is obviously a studio light.
 As he drives to work, the radio reports that an aircraft flying over the island shed parts which leads Truman to believe that was the source of the fallen object.
 At work, Truman discreetly tears pieces of paper out of a magazine and stows them away before making a call asking for directory information to Fiji.
 He asks for a Lauren or Silvia Garland.
 When neither of the names bears results he hangs up just as his boss, Lawrence (Peter Krause

 ), approaches and asks him to close a deal on Harbor Island.
 Reluctantly, Truman leaves but once he reaches the pier he is forced to return to work due to his fear of open water.

 At home Truman spends some time gardening before his wife, Meryl (Laura Linney